rajdeepd/bosh-oss-docs/bosh/documentation/deploy_cf_vsphere.md

 ## Target New BOSH Director ##

 You'll need to target your new BOSH Director.
-First target to Micro BOSH and find out the IP address of BOSH Director as follows:
+First set the target to Micro BOSH and find out the IP address of BOSH Director as follows:

 + `bosh target 192.168.9.20` #IP address of Micro BOSH
 + `bosh vms`